 Our normal meetings are held on Tuesday evenings from approximately 1930 hours to 2100 hours.
 Most of our members, however, also visit the clubroom at other times to continue the building of the club layouts.

 Meetings are every Tuesday (except Bank Holidays and the Tuesday between Christmas and New Year) from 1930 to approx. 2200 at London Road Railway Station, Shaftesbury Place (off Ditchling Rise) in Brighton, East Sussex, UK.
 The clubrooms are in what was originally the Ladies waiting room.

 We meet twice a week, on Monday and Wednesday evenings, on a farm at Frogland Cross, just north of Bristol.

 Meetings are held on Mondays and Wednesdays at the Club room from 8.00pm and visitors are very welcome to attend.
 If you are intending visiting on a club night, please contact us for details.
-Membership is open to anyone over the age of 18 years.
-Our subscription rate is currently £50 per annum.
+Membership is open to anyone over the age of 14 years.

 The club meets every Tuesday and Thursday evening at the Community Centre, Berrow Road, Burnham on Sea, Somerset between 7.00 and 10.00pm.
 New or prospective members are welcome to just turn up on any club night.

 We have a Club Room in the undercroft of Carlisle railway station and we meet there weekly on Wednesday evenings The Club Room contains our large oval finescale layout, Kinchley Lane, available for the running and testing of rolling stock.
 You are welcome to come along and meet us any Wednesday or on Saturday running days in the Club Room.
 Please contact David Gibson, our Secretary, who will be pleased to give you directions, explain parking and access, and informally introduce you to the other CDOGG members